 Credit risk is the risk that the borrower will be late with the payments or will not pay at all.
 If loans are secured, then the collateral ownership will move over to the lender.
-If loans are not secured, then the lender will take the borrower into court or will sell the non-performing loan to the loan liquidators.
+If loans are not secured, the lender will take the borrower into court or sell the non-performing loan to the loan liquidators.

 Market risk is a risk that the market moves against the market participants.
 For example, in collateralized lending is the risk, that market has flash crashes, which will trigger the liquidations.

 Compound Finance has only variable rates, which are calculated at every new Ethereum block.
 But there is no yield curve.
-If someone needs to take a loan for 3 months, then he needs to finance this for 90 days with variable rates.
+If someone needs to take a loan for 3 months, he needs to finance this for 90 days with variable rates.

 In traditional fixed income, one would take a 90 days loan and fix the interest rate based on the yield curve.
 Borrowers and lenders would mitigate their interest rate risk this way.
 This is not possible via Compound Finance.

 Algorithmic Interest Rate

 The Compound Finance interest rate is set algorithmically (via linear equation).
 However, in the traditional markets, the “invisible hand of the market” sets interest rates via the equilibrium of supply and demand (for a given maturity and credit risk combinations).

 Compound Finance users are lending/borrowing money at short maturity and are practically rolling over day by day into the new variable interest rate.

 Both sides – lenders and borrowers can stop the loans at any time.
 However, there is no way to call in existing loans from the borrowers.
 If borrowers like their interest rate, they can stay on their loans for a long time and keep paying the interest.
 If, for example, lenders would like to receive their funds, but the fund’s utilization is too high (i.e., that the unallocated funds are not available), then the lenders have to wait till borrowers pay back funds or new funds are submitted into the fund.